7. Control Description Language¶

 ]

-Each of these data types, including the elementary building blocks,
+Each of these data types, including the elementary blocks,

 can be a single instance, one-dimensional array or two-dimensional array (matrix).